Our Executive team

 Group Executive Human Resources

-Prior to joining ASX, Ms Green was Head of Global Vendor Management for JP Morgan's Real Estate division, with responsibility for overseeing the simplification and outsourcing of various real estate functions globally.
+Lisa has extensive experience within the financial services industry.
+She has held senior HR positions with Citigroup, Morgan Stanley, and JP Morgan in Sydney and New York.
+Prior to joining ASX, Lisa was Head of Global Vendor Management for JP Morgan's Real Estate division, with responsibility for overseeing the simplification and outsourcing of various real estate functions globally.

 Deputy Chief Executive Officer